renerocksai/sublime_zk/README.md

     </dict>
 ```

-To get you started, this package provides the color scheme "Monokai Extended - Zettelkasten".
+**Note:** To get you started, this package provides the color scheme "Monokai Extended - Zettelkasten".
 You can select it via the menu: Preferences -> Color Scheme... -> Monokai Extended - Zettelkasten.
 _(The original Monokai Extended for SublimeText has been created by [@jonschlinkert](https://github.com/jonschlinkert/sublime-monokai-extended))._